 Homework is given out every Friday and due in on the following Friday.

 Pupils are also expected to read at home every night and practise their spellings, times tables and number bond facts.
 Homework will range between an English / Maths task.

-The following strands will be covered across the three terms:
+The following strands will be covered across the three terms using the Maths No Problem Scheme:

 Times tables will also be practised on a daily basis alongside the above units.